TheAlienSeb/ai-waste-watcher/README.md

 - select ai-waste-watcher -> select dist
 - open dist

-## Go to a site like claude and see how much resources get used per prompt
+Go to a site like claude or gemini and see how much resources get used per prompt

 ## What technologies are used for this project?